 Tip: Also protect your backups against ransomware attacks.
 The introduction of multi-factor authentication for your backup environment, storage in a non-modifiable state or physical outsourcing (air gap) are suitable methods for a contemporary backup strategy.

 Of course, it's best not to be attacked in the first place.
 However, this scenario is no longer realistic.
 It is therefore time to fundamentally rethink your own security strategy in 2023.

 Stop focusing exclusively on defending against attacks.
 Instead, accept that there is no such thing as 100% security and focus on detecting attackers on your network as quickly as possible.
 If you do not only rely on classic tools for endpoint, network and email security, but also scan your network around the clock for anomalies, you can detect attacks faster and can thus keep their consequences as low as possible.

 Tip: An outsourced Security Operations Center with Managed Detection and Incident Response (MDR) monitors of your network around the clock.
 Eye Security's cyber security packages include continuous monitoring of your network and cloud environments for anomalies.

 4. Raise the Cyber Awareness of Your Staff

 Cyber security is not only the responsibility of the IT security team.
-Many cyber attacks and data losses are only made possible by the wrong behaviour of employees - in most cases unintentionally.
+Many cyber attacks and data losses only get in through employee mistakes - in most cases unintentional ones.
 Phishing attacks, for example, deliberately exploit human errors.

 So invest in the cyber awareness of your employees in 2023.
 Make each team aware of the danger of cyber attacks and show them how each individual can behave responsibly.
 Don't just familiarise your employees theoretically with your company's security guidelines, but take a practical approach, for example with the help of phishing simulation tools.